aws4embeddedlinux/meta-aws-demos/README.md

 ## Images
-Generally you can build all images for all "Devices", but some combinations do not work or do not make sense!
+Generally you can build all images for all "Demos", but some combinations do not work or do not make sense!
 - [aws-biga-image](meta-aws-demos/recipes-core/images/aws-biga-image/README.md)

 ## Quick Start